marcmarine/energy-label/README.md

 ## Feedback

 Feel free to provide any comments.
-All kinds of contributions are welcome.
+All kinds of contributions are welcome 🚀.

 ## License